 It goes without saying that tacos are one of Mexico’s staple dishes.
 And we’re betting you’ve tried them before, too.
 This traditional dish is made from a folded flour tortilla that’s filled with tonnes of delicious fillings.
 Think beef, pork, chicken, fried vegetables and grated cheese.
 Plus, many food stalls in Mexico offer radishes, slices of lime, and pickled chillies as an accompaniment to your meal – so it’s up to you how spicy you have it.

-Fajitas are one of the ultimate dishes when it comes to Mexican cooking.
+Fajitas are one of Mexico's most well-known dishes.
 They’re usually made with tortilla wraps, which are filled to the brim with fried strips of chicken or pork, grilled red and green peppers, chopped onions, topped with freshly-made salsa, grated cheese and soured cream.
-This is one of the most popular Mexican dishes all over the country, so you won’t find it hard to come by when you’re in the cactus state.
+They're eaten all over Mexico, so won't be hard to find anywhere in the Cactus State.

-Guacamole is one of the most popular dips on earth.
-It’s made from avocados (fruit of the moment, in case you didn’t already know), which are mashed together to create a smooth, paste-like consistency.
-On top of that, onions, lime juice, cayenne pepper and jalapeños can all be added to give the green stuff even more flavour.
-Fun fact?
-It’s also known as ‘guac’ in Mexico.
+Everyone loves guacamole.
+It’s made from avocados, which are mashed together to create a smooth, paste-like consistency.
+Then, onions, lime juice, cayenne pepper and jalapeños are added to give the green stuff even more flavour.
+Want to feel like a local?
+This tasty dip is also known as ‘guac’ in Mexico.

 Chicken quesadillas (serves 2-4)